miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 The Python way is generally lazy, and Jeremy enthusiastically takes up this tradition in his beautiful ***for humans*** *fast* Python packages.
-He's got a bunch of them, but none of them are FastAPI -- that's something else entirely.
+He's got a bunch of them, but ***none of them are FastAPI*** -- that's something else entirely.
+I cannot emphasize this enough. **FastHTML is not FastAPI!**

+And FastAPI is certainly not part of Jeremy's *fast* family of Pythonic speedsters -- *fast for the developer,* not the server.

-Oh, and FastAPI is awful as Jeremy's fast libraries are lovely.
-In other words, FastAPI is the most Pedantic Pydantic Python package to ever pollute our presumptions.
+I would go as far as to say that FastAPI is awful as Jeremy's fast libraries (FastHTML) are lovely.
+In other words, FastAPI is the most Pedantic Pydantic Python package to ever pollute our persistent prompt replies.
 It's gonna take years to purge FastAPI bias out of LLMs.

 ### Extracting a Todo App with FastHTML